A dashboard in the FullStory app showing session replay metrics and rage clicks

 An example of a session replay playback bar

-From a research perspective, session replay deftly avoids bias in user or A/B testing—i.e. the Hawthorne Effect—because sessions are captured from actual users rather than test subjects in a study.
+From a research perspective, session replay deftly avoids bias in user data or A/B testing—i.e. the Hawthorne Effect—because sessions are captured from actual users rather than test subjects in a study.

 Traditional qualitative research methods typically require advance setup, can be challenging to execute, and are often prohibitively expensive.
 With a replay tool, on the other hand, sessions are available on-demand and can be used on any aspect of your online customer experience.